The Astounding, Years-Long Corruption Involving Comey and Mueller

 But over time, more and more officials were included in this as part of an old boy network gravy train.

-It's it's elitist and it's un-American.
+It's elitist and it's un-American.

-These people should have to, you know, If they want to come back into the government, consult with the government, then you reissue them a clearance, you reinvestigate them.
+These people should have to, you know, if they want to come back into the government, consult with the government, then you reissue them a clearance, you reinvestigate them.

 But they should not be given extra privileges that the rank and file officers of the DIA, of the FBI, of the Secret Service, of the CIA, and Homeland Security, you know, we should be treated the same as these senior officers.

-Certainly we would behave more honorably, I think.
+Certainly, we would behave more honorably, I think.

-Let me ask both of you, Sarah Carter at two blockbuster columns this week, and she was able to reveal never before seen text from Christopher Steele to Bruce Orr.
+Let me ask both of you, Sarah Carter, a two blockbuster columns this week, and she was able to reveal never-before-seen text from Christopher Steele to Bruce Orr: Hey, I'm just wondering if you have any news.

 Obviously, we are a bit apprehensive given the scheduled appearance at Congress on Monday.

-Well, that's two days away when James Comey was to testify.
+Well, that's two days away when James Comey was to testify, hoping the important firewalls will hold.

 Many thanks.